New drug cocktail aims to shrink liver tumors for surgery

 Summary

-This study tests a chemotherapy regimen called FULIRI combined with targeted drugs (bevacizumab or cetuximab) as a first treatment for colorectal cancer that has spread to the liver.
-The goal is to shrink the liver tumors enough so that they can be surgically removed or treated with radiation.
-About 24 adults aged 18-75 who have not had prior treatment for their liver metastases will participate.
-The main measure of success is how many patients see their tumors shrink significantly.
+This phase II trial tests a chemotherapy regimen called FULIRI, combined with either bevacizumab or cetuximab, as a first treatment for colorectal cancer that has spread to the liver.
+The goal is to shrink the liver tumors enough so they can be surgically removed.
+The study will enroll 24 adults aged 18-75 who have not had prior treatment for their liver metastases.
+Researchers will measure how many patients' tumors shrink significantly and how many can then have successful surgery.

 Get updates